marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 ### Wrapping Up

 In conclusion, relying excessively on mocks can lead to various pitfalls.
 By minimizing dependencies, we can achieve more robust and maintainable code.
-This architectural approach, known as "Ports & Adapters," allows for interchangeable adapters, enabling different implementations for production and testing scenarios.
+This architectural approach, known as "Ports & Adapters,"[^7] allows for interchangeable adapters, enabling different implementations for production and testing scenarios.
 Embracing testable design principles ensures that our tests accurately reflect the desired behaviour of the system, fostering a more reliable and efficient software development process.

 If you want to learn more testing without mocks, here are a few links that can help you in your journey: